 Teeth may be lost due to gum disease, dental complications, or injuries.
 Gone are the days of patients being unhappy with ill-fitting dentures.
-With the advancement of dental implants, you can now restore your smile with better functionality through implant-supported dentures.
+With the advancement of dental implants, you can now restore your smile with better functionality through implant-supported dentures at Lepore Comprehensive Dentistry in Dunedin, Florida.

 What are dental implants?

-Dental implants are titanium restorations that are used to replace missing teeth in various ways.
-These posts are made of metal and are placed during oral surgery into the bone of the jaw.
+Dental implants are titanium restorations used to replace missing teeth in various ways.
+These posts are made of metal and placed into the jawbone during oral surgery.
 Doing so offers a foundation for a restoration like a dental crown, dental bridge, or full denture.
 The most popular way dental implants are used is for fixed hybrid dentures.
 Fixed hybrid dentures are used along with dental implants, which offer stability for the denture.
-It eliminates the need for denture adhesives, as they are placed over the implants and are fixed and removed by the dentist himself.
+It eliminates the need for denture adhesives, as they are placed over the implants and are fixed and removed by the dentist.

 Fixed Hybrid Dentures